+So, what I would like to do today is pick up on our basic theme of molecular biology.
+We've talked about DNA replication.
+The transcription of DNA you can actually do regulation.
 So, the levels of regulation are many, and one is actually at the level of DNA rearrangement.
-As we'll come to later in the course, for example, your immune system creates new, functional genes by rearranging locally some pieces of DNA, some bacteria, particularly infectious organisms control whether genes are turned on or off by actually going in there, and flipping around a piece of DNA in their chromosome.
+As we'll come to later in the course, for example, your immune system creates new, functional genes by rearranging, locally, some pieces of DNA.
+Some bacteria, particularly infectious organisms control whether genes are turned on or off by actually going in there, and flipping around a piece of DNA in their chromosome.
 And, that's how they turn the gene on or off is they actually go in and change the genome.
 There's some protein that actually flips the orientation of a segment of DNA.
 Now, these are a little funky, and we're not going to talk a lot about them, but you should know, almost anything that can happen does happen and gets exploited in different ways by organisms.
 So, DNA rearrangement certainly happens.
 It's rare, but it's always cool when it happens.

-So, it's fun to look at.
-And, something like the immune system can't be dismissed as simply an oddity.
-That's an incredibly important thing.
-The most common form is at the level of transcriptional regulation, where whether or not a transcript gets made is how it's processed can be different.
-First off, the initiation of transcription that RNA polymerase should happen to sit down at this gene on this occasion and start transcribing it is a potentially regulatable (sic) step that maybe you're only going to turn on the gene for beta-globin and alpha-globin that together make the two components of hemoglobin, and you're only going to turn them on in red blood cells, or red blood cell precursors, and that could be done at the level of whether or not you make the message in the first place.
+Why couldn't the cell just decide that "I want this gene now to change in some way?
+Oh, I don't know, I'll alter the DNA sequence in some way.
+And, that'll make the gene work."
+Could that happen?
+Is that allowed?
+Yeah, it turns out to happen.
+It's not the most common thing, and it's not the thing they'll talk about in the textbooks a lot but that RNA polymerase should happen to sit down at this gene on this occasion and start transcribing it is a potentially regulatable step that maybe you're only going to turn on the gene for beta-globin and alpha-globin that together make the two components of hemoglobin, and you're only going to turn them on in red blood cells, or red blood cell precursors, and that could be done at the level of whether or not you make the message in the first place.
 That's one place it can be done.